 For hand surgeons, the highest certification that a doctor can have is the CAQ (Certification of Added Qualification).
 This requires completing a hand surgery fellowship and taking an additional, more detailed test in just hand surgery, administered jointly by the American Board of Orthopaedic Surgery, the American Board of General Surgery and the American Board of Plastic Surgery.
 The certificate of added qualification must also be renewed every 10 years

 Dr. Bowman is Board Certified in orthopaedic surgery and has completed the CAQ.
 He recently recertified in both in 2009.

-As part of their education, medical students gain experience in all medical specialties with hands on experience.
-Orthopaedic surgeons then complete a one to two year general surgery internship and residency to learn general surgical skills and the ability to care for severely ill or multiply traumatized patients, as well provide care for serious postoperative complications such as respiratory, cardiac or kidney failure, implant failure or infection.
-They then complete a 3 to 4 year orthopaedic surgery residency to learn a broad range of orthopaedic problems requiring hands-on surgical training and learning nonsurgical treatment.
+As part of their education, medical students gain experience in all medical specialties with hands-on opportunities to practice and grow as professionals.
+Orthopaedic surgeons then complete a one-to-two-year general surgery internship and residency to learn general surgical skills; the ability to care for severely ill or multiply traumatized patients; and how to provide care for serious postoperative complications such as respiratory, cardiac or kidney failure, implant failure or infection.
+They then complete a 3-to-4-year-orthopaedic surgery residency to learn about a broad range of orthopaedic problems, each requiring hands-on surgical training and learning nonsurgical treatment.

 When asked, I explain that the difference between an orthopaedic foot and ankle specialist and a podiatrist is 4-7 years of training.
 Know who is treating you.

 For more information go to: